gopikrsmscs/leet-classifier/README.md

 # Leet-Classifier

-**Leet-Classifier** is an open-source Python project designed to automate the process of classifying and organizing your LeetCode submissions.
-It extracts tags and difficulty information from your code and stores your submissions in well-structured directories.
-This project aims to assist you in effectively managing your LeetCode solutions, making it easier to find and review your code.
+**Leet-Classifier** is a Python-based open-source tool designed to streamline the process of classifying and organizing your LeetCode submissions.
+It extracts essential metadata from comments, such as tags (in the format of lct:tag1,tag2;) and difficulty tags (lct:E1;), from your most recent LeetCode submissions.
+With this information, Leet-Classifier intelligently classifies your submissions into well-structured folders on your local system.
+This will help you review the solved problems for interviews and identify patterns.

 ## Prerequisites